Summer vacations are an exciting time of year for the whole family. It’s when your family bonds and makes memories that last a lifetime.

 Blending education and fun into vacations is a great way to introduce travel at this age.
 Take them to a sunny spot like Sarasota, Florida, or San Diego, California, where you can have beach time and educational experiences like aquariums and zoos.

-And of course, this is an excellent age for theme park adventures to the Walt Disney World Resort, Sesame Place, and Hershey Park.
+And, of course, this is an excellent age for theme park adventures at Walt Disney World Resort, Sesame Place, and Hershey Park.

 School-Age Children